 - Your income is over £100,000 – you may need to pay additional tax that hasn’t been paid through your PAYE code.

-- Your contract is outside of Subsistence, Direction and Control (SDC) – if your contract is outside of IR35 you can still claim, for costs such as; mileage, accommodation, parking and meals.
+- Your services are not under Supervision, Direction and Control (SDC) of the client – if your contract is deemed outside of IR35, or not under SDC, you can still claim for legitimately incurred assignment-related expenses such as; mileage, accommodation, parking and meals.

 - Additional expenses to claim – these could include HMRC working from home allowance, professional subscriptions or training, meals when travelling for work (not home to work – i.e. not your usual place of work) and eye tests.